In 2012, C#5 was released. This version introduced two new keywords async

 The easy role of the async keyword

-is just here to decorate a method to tell the C# compiler that this method contains at least one await
+is just here to decorate a method.
+This keyword tells the C# compiler that this method contains at least one await

 keyword.
-The C# compiler could be smart enough to detect that a method contains an await
+The C# compiler could be smart enough to detect that a method contains the await

 keyword.
 However async

-was introduced both for readability and for backward compatibility to avoid breaking existing code that used await
+was introduced both for readability and for backward compatibility to avoid breaking existing code that uses await

 as a variable name: